shackenberg/phow_caltech101.py/README.md

 phow_caltech101.py
 ==================

-Simple example script for content based image classification using the bag of visual words approach.
+Script for content based image classification using the bag of visual words approach.

-The scritp is based on [phow_caltech101.m][1], a 'one file' example script using the [VLFeat library][6] to train an test an image classifier on the [Caltech-101 data set][4].
+The script is a Python version of [phow_caltech101.m][1], a 'one file' example script using the [VLFeat library][6] to train and evaluate a image classifier on the [Caltech-101 data set][4].

-This Python version archives the same average accuracy of around 65% using as the original file:
+Like the original Matlab version this Python script achieves the same (State-of-the-Art in 2008) average accuracy of around 65% as the original file:

 - PHOW features (dense multi-scale SIFT descriptors)
 - Elkan k-means for fast visual word dictionary construction